apache/trafficcontrol/docs/source/api/profiles_id.rst

 Response Structure
 ------------------
-:cdn:             The integral, unique identifier of the CDN to which this profile belongs
+:cdn:             The integral, unique identifier of the :ref:`profile-cdn` to which this :term:`Profile` belongs
-:cdnName:         The CDN name
+:cdnName:         The name of the :ref:`profile-cdn` to which this :term:`Profile` belongs
-:description:     A description of the profile
+:description:     The :term:`Profile`'s :ref:`profile-description`
-:id:              The integral, unique identifier of this profile
+:id:              The :term:`Profile`'s :ref:`profile-id`
-:lastUpdated:     The date and time at which this profile was last updated
+:lastUpdated:     The date and time at which this :term:`Profile` was last updated, in an ISO-like format
-:name:            The name of the profile
+:name:            The :term:`Profile`'s :ref:`profile-name`
-:routingDisabled: A boolean which, if ``true`` will disable Traffic Router's routing to servers using this profile
+:routingDisabled: The :term:`Profile`'s :ref:`profile-routing-disabled` setting
-:type:            The name of the 'type' of the profile
+:type:            The :term:`Profile`'s :ref:`profile-type`

 .. code-block:: http
 	:caption: Response Example